RicAdministrator/RunGroupWebApp/README.md

 7. Package Manager Console > Run "Update-Database".
 This will create the db.
 8. Check tables > run Database\CheckDataAfterDropCreateSeed.sql > tables should have 0 rows
 9. Package Manager Console > pwd
-10. If you are already in the "RunGroupWebApp" folder, move to step 11.
-If not, Package Manager Console > cd RunGroupWebApp
+10. Make sure you are one folder above the Migrations folder (\RunGroupWebApp\RunGroupWebApp).
+Peform cd if needed (E.g. cd RunGroupWebApp)
 11. Package Manager Console > dotnet run seeddata
 12. Check tables > run Database\CheckDataAfterDropCreateSeed.sql > tables should have rows